apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 ==========================

 The goal of this tutorial is to showcase different features of the SystemDS framework that can be accessed with the Python API.
-For this we want to use the `Adult <https://archive.ics.uci.edu/ml/datasets/adult/>`_ dataset and predict whether the income of a person exceeds $50K/yr based on census data.
-The Adult Dataset contains attributes like age, workclass, education, marital-status, occupation, race, [...] and the labels >50K or <=50K.
+For this, we want to use the `Adult <https://archive.ics.uci.edu/ml/datasets/adult/>`_ dataset and predict whether the income of a person exceeds $50K/yr based on census data.
+The Adult dataset contains attributes like age, workclass, education, marital-status, occupation, race, [...] and the labels >50K or <=50K.
 Most of these features are categorical string values, but the dataset also includes continuous features.
-For this we define three different levels with a increasing level of detail with regard to features provided by SystemDS.
+For this, we define three different levels with an increasing level of detail with regard to features provided by SystemDS.
-In the first level we simply get an already preprocessed dataset from a DatasetManager.
+In the first level, we simply get an already preprocessed dataset from a DatasetManager.
-The second levels shows the builtin preprocessing capabilities of SystemDS.
+The second level, shows the built-in preprocessing capabilities of SystemDS.
-With the third level we want to show how we can integrate custom built networks or algorithms into our Python program.
+With the third level, we want to show how we can integrate custom-built networks or algorithms into our Python program.

 Prerequisite: